Truthful Fair Division without Free Disposal: Introduction

 \subsection{Our Results}

-Throughout the paper, we focus on deterministic mechanisms that are required to allocate the entire resource, which we model as an interval $[0,1]$.
+Throughout the paper, we focus on deterministic mechanisms that are required to allocate the entire resource, which we model as the interval $[0,1]$.
 We assume that agents have \emph{piecewise uniform} valuations, meaning that for each agent the cake can be partitioned into desired and undesired intervals, and the agent has the same marginal utility for any fractional piece of any desired interval.
 We investigate the compatibility of truthfulness and fairness in this setting.

-First, in Section~\ref{sec:mechanism-two} we exhibit a truthful, envy-free, and Pareto optimal cake cutting mechanism for two agents (Theorem~\ref{thm:twoagents-cake}).
+First, in Section~\ref{sec:mechanism-two}, we show that truthfulness and fairness are compatible when there are two agents by exhibiting a truthful, envy-free, and Pareto optimal cake cutting mechanism (Theorem~\ref{thm:twoagents-cake}).
 At a high level, the mechanism lets the two agents ``eat'' their desired intervals of the cake at the same speed but starting from different ends of the cake.
 Using a simple reduction from chore division to cake cutting, we also derive a chore division mechanism for two agents with the same set of properties (Theorem~\ref{thm:twoagents-chore}).

-Next, in Section~\ref{sec:impossibility} we show that if we add certain requirements for the mechanism on top of being fair and truthful, then no desirable mechanism exists even for two agents.
-In particular, the impossibility holds when we make any one of the following assumptions in addition to truthfulness and envy-freeness: (i) \emph{anonymity}---the mechanism must treat all agents equally (Theorem~\ref{thm:anonymous}); (ii) \emph{connected piece assumption}---the mechanism must allocate a single interval to each agent (Theorem~\ref{thm:connected}); and (iii) \emph{position obliviousness}---the values that the agents receive depend only on the lengths of the pieces desired by various subsets of agents and not on the positions of these pieces (Theorem~\ref{thm:position-oblivious}).
+In Section~\ref{sec:impossibility}, we show that if we add certain requirements for the mechanism on top of being fair and truthful, then no desirable mechanism exists even for two agents.
+In particular, the impossibility holds when we make any one of the following assumptions in addition to truthfulness and envy-freeness: (i) \emph{anonymity}---the mechanism must treat both agents equally (Theorem~\ref{thm:anonymous}); (ii) \emph{connected piece assumption}---the mechanism must allocate a single interval to each agent (Theorem~\ref{thm:connected}); and (iii) \emph{position obliviousness}---the values that the agents receive depend only on the lengths of the pieces desired by various subsets of agents and not on the positions of these pieces (Theorem~\ref{thm:position-oblivious}).
+In fact, our first impossibility result still holds even if we remove envy-freeness, while for our second and third results we can replace envy-freeness by the significantly weaker fairness notion of \emph{positive share}, which requires that each agent receive a positive utility (for cake cutting) or not incur the entire cost (for chore division).
+Our results in Sections~\ref{sec:mechanism-two} and \ref{sec:impossibility} are summarized in Table~\ref{table:twoagents}.